cnguyen-uk/An-Introduction-to-Bash/README.md

 ## File System Navigation

-Here are some common navigation commands.
+Here are some common navigation commands:

 ```Bash
 ls  # Lists the files and folders inside the current directory